rkuo/angular-guide/README.md

   - add ng-app to html tag to indicate angularJS context and set boundary of angularjs.
   - add reference to angularjs script library in `<head>`.
   - add ng-init in paragraph to initialize some expressions, in here, we set name equal 'World' [see doc for more details](http://docs.angularjs.org/api/ng.directive:ngInit)

+=>>insert startup picture here

   - copy all code into HTML panel of jsFiddle, and run it, works, git add, commit and give a branch name.
+This can be done many different ways, we will set it properly later.

 ## step-2-runtime